Jubstaaa/instagram-clone/README.md

 ## Features
   ### UI
     - I worked on UI based on the Instagram design.
+    - According to the page you are on, the title is dynamically updated with react-helmet.
     - Responsive Design(Soon)
   ### Login Page
     - You can login with your registered account.